Ninja-Squad/ninja-squad.github.com/_posts/2019-11-06-what-is-new-angular-9.0.md

 that we wrote a dedicated article about it:
 [Angular i18n with $localize](TODO add link).

-We talk about compile-time i18n, the much awaited runtime i18n, and how all this works under the hood.
+This article talks about compile-time i18n, the much awaited runtime i18n, and how all this works under the hood.
 Check it out!